 The proposal should be based either on the student's planned thesis research or on a current problem in biochemistry.
 If the proposal is based on the planned thesis research, the student should be prepared to answer questions about other approaches that could be used to achieve the specific objectives.

-- Introduction: Concise presentation of the background which bears upon and leads to the specific aims which should be stated clearly.
+Background and Significance: Concise presentation of the background which bears upon and leads to the specific aims.

-- Experiments and Discussion: Presentation of the experimental design and discussion of the expected results including possible alternatives.
+Experimental Design: Presentation of the experiments for each specific aim and discussion of the expected results including possible alternatives.

-- Conclusion: Discussion of the expected results as they relate to the specific objectives.
+Conclusion: Discussion of the expected results as they relate to the specific aims.